sayex/liri-node-app/README.md

 ## Project Goals

-* Create a node applicatiopn that takes in arguments and does something with them.
+* Create a node application that takes in arguments and does something with them.
 * Use the following API's
     1. Spotify API (spotify-this-song)
     2. OMDB API (movie-this)
     3. Bands In Town API (concert-this)
 * Search the listed API's and return the data to the console.

-* Be as dry as possable with your code.
+* Be as dry as possible with your code.

-* Be as clean as possable with your code.
+* Be as clean as possible with your code.

 ### Command Line Usage